Uganda Electricity Distribution Company Limited

 The Uganda Electricity Distribution Company Limited (UEDCL) is a parastatal company whose primary purpose is to distribute electric power to domestic and commercial end-users in Uganda, at and below 33 kiloVolts.
-This role was sub-leased to Umeme for a 20-year concession that ends in 2025.
+This role was sub-leased to Umeme for a 20-year concession that ended on 31 March 2025.

 Location

-The headquarters of UEDCL are on the sixth floor of UEDCL Towers, 37 Nakasero Road, Nakasero Hill, in Kampala, Uganda's capital and largest city.
+UEDCL headquarters are located on the sixth floor of UEDCL Towers, 37 Nakasero Road, Nakasero Hill, in Kampala, Uganda's capital and largest city.
 The coordinates of the company headquarters are 0°19'35.0"N, 32°34'38.0"E (Latitude:0.326390; Longitude:32.577222).

 History

 UEDCL was established in 2001 by an act of the Ugandan parliament following the break-up of the Uganda Electricity Board.
 In 2005, Umeme took over the majority of assets and responsibilities of UEDCL for a period of 20 years on a concessionary basis.

 In 2018, the Natural Resources Committee of the Ugandan Parliament weighed the benefits and consequences of terminating that concession earlier than 2025.
 The committee was informed by Joseph Katera, the UEDCL managing director, that the government needed to invest at least US$100 million on an annual basis, to maintain on-going operations.
 Another US$330 million break-up fee would be due to Umeme at the time of premature termination.